capraconsulting/dih-webapp/README.md

     * Comments where the code does not explain itself
     * Inline documentation (jsdoc)
     * Any relevant documentation added to GitHub Wiki
-* If you've worked on the appreciate
-    * At least 80% test coverage
-    * All tests run OK

 ## Setup